Animal Research: Sampling

 integrating sex and Gender into Animal research

-Animal research includes the interaction between sex (biological characteristics, such as genes, hormones, age, reproductive phase, strain, etc.) and gender (socio-cultural or environmental process, such as caging practices, attitudes and behaviors of researchers, room temperature, diet, etc.).
-The double-ended arrows represent interactions between sex and gender
+Animal research includes the interaction between sex (biological characteristics, such as genes, hormones, age, reproductive phase, strain, etc.) and the lab environment (which may include caging practices, attitudes and behaviors of researchers, room temperature, diet, etc.).
+The double-ended arrows represent interactions between sex and the lab environment.

-Gender interacts with sex, and vice versa.
 Environmental processes may impact male and female animals differently, such as caging practices or differential handling.
-These processes may include gender.
 Researchers should not identify an effect as dependent on sex (or a biological trait) when, in fact, it depends on an environmental condition.

 Environmental Processes with Possible Gender Elements Include: